Anosov contact metrics, Dirichlet optimization and entropy: Elements from geometry and ergodic theory of Anosov contact 3-flows

 \begin{definition} The following real functions $r_u$ and $r_s$ are called {\em the expansion rates }of the unstable and stable bundles, respectively.

-where $v\in E^{uu}$ and $u\in E^{ss}$ are arbitrary. \end{definition}
+where $v\neq 0 \in E^{uu}$ and $u\neq 0 \in E^{ss}$ are arbitrary. \end{definition}

-One should note that the above definition does not depend on the choice of $v$ and $u$ and in general, these expansion rates are only differentiable along the flow.
-However, by an appropriate choice of Riemmanian metric, they can be assumed to be at least $C^1$ \cite{simic}.
+One should note that the above definition does not depend on the choice of $v$ and $u$ and in general, these expansion rates are only differentiable along the flow (even assuming the norm is induced from some smooth Riemannian metric).
+However, one can observe that for an appropriate choice of Riemmanian metric on $M$, the expansion rates are $C^1$ (see \cite{simic}, Theorem~2.1).
 It is useful to characterize the expansion rates in terms of differential forms as well.
-Equivalent to a choice of norm on $E^u$ (with respect to which we can define $r_u$) is defining the 1-form $\alpha_u$ which vanishes on $E^s$ and $|\alpha_u(e_u)|=1$ for the unit vector $e_u$.
+Equivalent to a choice of norm on $E^{uu}$ (with respect to which we can define $r_u$) is defining the 1-form $\alpha_u$ which vanishes on $E^s$ and $|\alpha_u(e_u)|=1$ for the unit vector $e_u$.
 Similarly, we can define $\alpha_s$ and the expansion rates are characterized by

 The following elementary facts can be found in \cite{hoz3}. \begin{proposition} For any projectively Anosov flow generated by $X$,